What type of wireless networking do you need?

 - Mobility - how will users move through the coverage areas, and will the wireless signals be reliable throughout?

 - Security - consider the level of protection that your networked data will need against certain threats.
-This will help you decide if you need to add particular components or technologies to your set up, eg wireless encryption.
+This will help you decide if you need to add particular components or technologies to your setup, eg wireless encryption.

 - Compatibility - think about your existing systems, application and databases, and make sure that your wireless LAN solution is compatible.

 - Users and devices - decide how many users and devices, and what type of devices, you wish to connect via the wireless LAN.
-You should also consider your funds and make sure that you choose a solution which is within your budget.
+You should also consider your funds and make sure that you choose a solution that is within your budget.